wri/cities-thermal-comfort-modeling/README.md

 ## Installation Instructions

-Use `SOLWEIG-inputs.ipynb` to generate the input files for [SOLWEIG](https://umep-docs.readthedocs.io/projects/tutorial/en/latest/Tutorials/IntroductionToSolweig.html).

 ### Setup
 1. Install Miniconda3 and add to system path, such as "C:\ProgramData\miniconda3\Scripts"
 2. Install QGIS (v3.34.11) standalone app and add "UMEP for Processing" plugin.
+   * **Note**: The plugin is periodically updated and it's a good idea to stay current with the latest, so periodically check in QGIS plugins for updates.
 3. Install PyCharm and create batch script with name "pycharm" pointing to PyCharm.bat such as "C:\Program Files\JetBrains\PyCharm Community Edition 2024.2.1\bin\pycharm.bat"
 4. Determine paths to both QGIS and QGIS plugins and modify existing config.ini file as follows:
    * Open QGIS app, enter the following in the python console: